valiquette/homebridge-rachio-irrigation/README.md

 3. Irrigation System Accessory with separate zones shown as a separate tiles (option in HomeKit)

 <br> There are plus and minus to each, so why not have options.
-<br> if you have more than one home on your Rachio account you may filter devices for a home based on the street address for the location you want to display in HomeKit.
+<br> If you have more than one home on your Rachio account you may filter devices for a home based on the street address for the location you want to display in HomeKit.
 <br> Rachio caluclated runtimes based on your zones configuration, these runtimes can be used for the inital runtimes seen in HomeKit.

 ### Screenshots